 For those of you yet to see the film I’ll leave you with a little taster…

-So that’s concludes my Wild at Heart Blu-ray review, I’ve been reviewing all of Nicolas Cage’s movies that are available on Blu-ray, preferably UK releases but there are a couple of imported ones included.
+That’s concludes my Wild at Heart blu-ray review, I’ve been reviewing all of Nicolas Cage’s movies that are available on blu-ray, preferably UK releases but there are a couple of imported ones included.
 You can read those review here and don’t forget to check back each week as I slowly work my through them all.

 Director(s): David Lynch